 It builds on the award-winning i54 joint venture formed by City of Wolverhampton, Staffordshire and South Staffordshire councils in 2012, working closely with private sector partners.

 The Growth Zone has the potential to deliver more than 11 million sq ft of floor space and 20,000 jobs over 15 sites.

 It provides investors, developers and occupiers exciting opportunities over a ten-year programme.

-The six strategic cluster sites are i54 South Staffordshire, Wobaston Park, Wolverhampton Business Park, ROF Featherstone, Mercury Park and Vernon Park, and West Midlands Interchange and Four Ashes Park.
+The strategic cluster sites include i54 South Staffordshire, Wobaston Park, Wolverhampton Business Park, ROF Featherstone, Mercury Park and Vernon Park and Four Ashes Park.

 Staffordshire County Council’s economic growth leader Mark Winnington said:

 The M54 high growth zone presents huge opportunities for global investors and so presenting it at MIPIM is a vital part of our marketing of the area.

 All of the sites within the zone complement each other and are already home to world-leading brands which are playing an important part in UK and regional growth.

 The fact that the zone contains thriving enterprise hubs is due in no small part to the highly successful partnership of councils which has levered in millions of pounds of private investment.
 Its central location and road and rail links of course strengthen our pitch and we expect more improvements to infrastructure.

 The continued expansion and growth of the zone will create thousands more quality jobs in our area and ensure we have a skilled workforce to meet the needs of future business.”